nishapant/melodia/README.md

   <img src="nisha_word_cloud.png" alt="spotify word cloud" width="300">
 </p>

-however, this data doesn't have many controls and only really tells us about my listening preferences. i created simliar graphs with more controlled data using spotify playlists. analyzing the data from the "Rap Caviar" playlist and the "Soft Pop Hits" playlist, it seems that "love" is a common topic amongst these two genres. in contrast, the rap playlist had common words such as "rags", "riches", and "money" whereas the soft pop playlist used words like "state", "power", and "constitution".
+i created simliar graphs with more controlled data using featured spotify playlists. analyzing the data from the "Rap Caviar" playlist and the "Soft Pop Hits" playlist, it seems that "love" is a common topic amongst these two genres. in contrast, the rap playlist had common words such as "rags", "riches", and "money" whereas the soft pop playlist used words like "state", "power", and "constitution".
 <p align="center">
    <img src="rap_caviar_data.png" alt="spotify word cloud" width="450">
    <img src="rap_caviar_wordcloud.png" alt="spotify word cloud" width=350">